SGDInstitute/apollo/content/collections/pages/mblgtacc/maker-market.md

         content:
           -
             type: text
-            text: 'This space is intended for queer and trans creators to sell/trade or provide demonstrations on a skill, craft or art form.
-We are obligated to remind those selling merchandise to obtain the appropriate seller''s permit and licenses.
+            text: 'This space is intended for queer and trans creators to sell/trade or provide demonstrations on a skill, craft or art form. '
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'We are obligated to remind those selling merchandise to obtain the appropriate seller''s permit and licenses.
 Information about Ohio sales and general excise tax is available from the '
           -
             type: text
             marks: